Simona Ventura

 Simona Ventura (born 1 April 1965) is an Italian television presenter.
+The leading TV host of Rai 2, she is the third woman to have presented the Sanremo Music Festival, after Loretta Goggi and Raffaella Carrà and before Antonella Clerici.

 Television career

 Ventura was born in Bentivoglio.
 She started in TV on "Domani Sposi" with Giancarlo Magalli on Rai Uno.
 Her love for sport took her into sports reporting: for the Italian Telemontecarlo she was the correspondent during the 1990 FIFA World Cup, UEFA Euro 1992 and the 1992 Summer Olympics.

 At RAI, Ventura appeared with Pippo Baudo on the Sunday afternoon programme "Domenica In" (1991) and then, in 1992, the sports programme "Domenica Sportiva".

 She has also been on "Pavarotti International".